 Graduate School Professional Development Awards (GSPDA)

-The Graduate School Professional Development Awards (GSPDA) support the academic and research training of graduate students.
-Awards are funded by three endowments: the Notebaert Professional Development Fund, the Joseph F. Downes Memorial Fund, and the Zahm Research Travel Fund.
-Funding is available for expenses related to conference presentations, participation in workshops or seminars, research at other institutions, and other training activities in support of your scholarly and professional development.
-Graduate students in the College of Arts and Letters seeking dissertation research travel support or funding for artistic projects (MFA students) should apply for an ISLA Graduate Student Research Award (GSRA).
+The Graduate School Professional Development Awards (GSPDA) support academic and research training of graduate students.
+Awards are funded by the Notebaert Professional Development Fund, the Joseph F. Downes Memorial Fund, and the Zahm Research Travel Fund.
+Funding is available for expenses related to conference presentations, participation in workshops or seminars, research at other institutions, and other training activities in support of scholarly and professional development.
+Students in the College of Arts and Letters seeking dissertation research travel support or funding for artistic projects (MFA students) should apply for an ISLA Graduate Student Research Award (GSRA).

-GSPDA funding has no limit to the amount or number of awards per student.
+Most GSPDA funding is not limited to the amount or number of awards per student.
 Engineering does limit their awards to one per student each fiscal year.
-You are also encouraged to apply to multiple sources, including other campus partners (GSU, ISLA, and the student's academic program).
+You are also encouraged to apply to multiple sources, including other campus partners (GSG, ISLA, and the student's academic program).